VWRoli/React-projects/cryptofolio/README.md

 [Live](https://cryptofolio-app.netlify.app/)

 Crypto currency portfolio tracker application.
-Select or search the currencies you have in your portfolio.
+Select or search the currencies you want to add to your portfolio.

 Track your assets value.
+Take a look at the price change chart.

 Build with React.
 Using useEffect, useReducer, UseCallback, useContext, React Router.